Op den Graeff family: America

 In Germantown, two of the Op den Graeff brothers, Derick and Abraham, signed along Francis Daniel Pastorius and Gerrit Hendricksz the first organized religious petition against slavery in the colonies, the 1688 Germantown Quaker Petition Against Slavery.
 Abraham op den Graeff was the only one of the three brothers who had descendants.
 Some of them continued in or returned to the Mennonite faith and were found in the Montgomery County congregations of Skippack and Boyertown until modern times.
 Then the family split up into a lot of different spelled names and family branches, Opdegraf(f), Updegraf(f), Uptagraff(t), Updegrave, Updegrove, Updegraph, Uptegraph, Upthegrove, Upthagrove and Ubdegrove.
 Pennsylvania Governor Samuel Whitaker Pennypacker was the fourth great-grandson of Abraham, while US-president Theodore Roosevelt was the sixth great-grandson of "bishop" Herman op den Graeff.

 In 1802 Nathan Updegraff, a great-great-grandson of Abraham, settled north in Mount Pleasant, Jefferson, Ohio.
 This branch belonged to the 19th-century Quaker families of that state and produced a lot of Quaker Ministers and elders.
 The son of Nathan, David Benjamin Updegraff (1789–1864) of that family was a conductor and one of the leaders of the Underground Railroad.
 He was one of the first outspoken anti-slavery men, and voted with the first liberty party from conscientious convictions.
 His house was the home of antislavery advocates and temperance lecturers also a station on the Underground Railroad.

+Original Thirteen

+The Original 13 were the families of Leonard Arets van Aaken, Abraham Isacks op den Graeff, Derick op den Graeff, Herman Isacks op den Graeff, Wilhelm Strepers, Tönes Coenen-Heggers, Reiner Theissen, Johann Simons, Johann Lenssen, Peter Kürlis, Johannes Bleickers, Johann Lucken, and Abraham Tunes Klinken.

+The families, approximately 33 individuals from Krefeld who settled Germantown in Philadelphia in 1683 after facing exile in Europe, established the settlement as a center of religious freedom, cultural integration, and academic pursuit on 15,000 acres purchased by the Frankfurt Land Company.
+It would grow into a sophisticated urban village.
+It laid the foundation for further German immigration to the American colonies, promoted by Pastorius's 1700 publication Umständige Geographische Beschreibung der Pennsylvania.
+The promotion of tolerance led to Dutch and English settlers joining the community as well.

+Wilhelm Rittenhausen was a notable immigrant to the community, establishing the colonies' first paper mill and serving as the colonies' first Mennonite bishop.
+Herman Isacks op den Graeff was the original President of First Council in Germantown, in which he earlier published one of the first "Bill of Rights" in the colonies known as the Pamphlet of Protest 1680.
+The op den Graeff's original settlement in Germantown constituted 828 acres.
+The families were intermarried, with Peter Kürlis's wife Eliabeth Dohrs descending from the op den Graeffs.
+An example of cultural integration saw Kürlis's son Peter wed Mary Cloud, of English heritage.